mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

 and began developing their own encoding scheme for Chinese characters.
 In 1980, they introduced the first standard for encoding Chinese characters called [GB2312](https://en.wikipedia.org/wiki/GB_2312) (ASCII was invented in 1963...
 China was nearly 20 years behind in computer tech.).
 The file `shanghai_communique.chinese1` contains a Chinese translation of the communiqué stored in the GB2312 encoding.

+Try to open `shanghai_communique.chinese1` in VSCode.
+You should see a bunch of jibberish.
+That's because VSCode can't open files using the GB2312 encoding.

+You can open the file in python, however.
-Access it in python with the following code:
+Access it with the following code:
 ```
 >>> f = open('shanghai_communique.chinese1', encoding='gb2312')
 >>> text_gb2312 = f.read()